Brian Williams (director): Personal life

 Williams married Yve Morris at Kilquiggan, Co.
 Wicklow, in 2000, and they settled in Sandymount on Dublin's coast.
 As of 2006 they were living in Ireland.
-Williams later relocated to London and in April 2018 he married Bridget Henriksen, a HR manager originally from Denmark, in a humanist ceremony at Dunmore East, Co.
+Williams later relocated to London and in April 2018 he married Belinda Henriksen, a HR manager originally from Denmark, in a humanist ceremony at Dunmore East, Co.
 Waterford in Ireland.
 A son was born in 2019.